1jour1vin

 Nose

-Remarkable roundness, good intensity, floral notes of white flowers, slight acidity, freshness, and beautiful balance.
+Remarkable roundness, good intensity, floral notes of white flowers, light acidity, freshness, and a beautiful balance

 Serve